 Below is the link to It’s Complicated: Scully and the SmartPhone, a 2 ½ minute graphic novella about the relationship of Scully (a 3 year old Border Collie / Australian Shepherd mix) and his relationship to technology.

 A very useful framework for good education holds that it is “the art of making the simple complex, and the complex simple.”
 Much of Text Me: Ancient Jewish Wisdom Meets Contemporary Technology focuses on making the simple complex.
 We too often take our relationships to our devices and technology in general for granted.
 Operating in the mode of “complexification” the major thrust of the volume is to help us challenge what we take for granted about our relationships to technology.

 This graphic novel strikes the opposite chord, seeking to make the complex simple.
 In a way, it mirrors the many sided and ironic challenge to Hillel to explain all of Judaism while standing on one foot.
 Scully suggests that if we ask ourselves too deceptively simple questions we will have gotten to the very heart of the Text Me book, website, and project.
-The two questions are drawn from the seminar work of Marshall Mcluhan:
+The two questions are drawn from the seminal work of Marshall McLuhan:

 First we shape our tools and then our tools shape us.
 Is this true?
 Are we indeed shaped by our technologies?